BarelyFunctionalCode/codename-uncapped/README.md

 [Currently Under Development](https://github.com/users/BarelyFunctionalCode/projects/2/views/1)

 ## How to run

+### WARNING
+The latest version of this project is built for being on Steam.
+If you attempt to run this game outside of steam, you must at the very least have Steam running before starting the game executable.
+This way, the game will attempt to bootstrap the running Steam client when starting up.

 ### Just run the damn game
 Go to the latest release found [here](https://github.com/BarelyFunctionalCode/codename-uncapped/releases) and download the zip file.
 Extract it and run the executable.